SWEG-2016EC-Batch/Web-Wizards/ETS1455_Yidnekachew_Zerihun/pseudocode_body_mass_index_calculator.md

   - Prompt user to enter `height` in meters
   - Read `height` from input

-  ## Calculate BMI
+  ## Calculate BMI using the formula:
-  - Calculate `bmi` as `weight / (height * height)`
+   BMI = weight / (height * height)

-  ## Output BMI
-  - Print "BMI: `bmi`"
+  ## Display the calculated BMI.

   ## Determine weight category
+   - If BMI < 18 → Output: "Underweight"
-  - If `bmi` is less than 18 then
+   - If 18 <= BMI <= 25 → Output: "Normal weight"
-    - Print "Category: Underweight"
-  - Else if `bmi` is between 18 and 25 (inclusive) then
-    - Print "Category: Normal weight"
-  - Else
-    - Print "Category: Overweight"
+   - If BMI > 25 → Output: "Overweight"

   ## Ask if the user wants to process another person
   - Prompt "Do you want to calculate BMI for another person?
 (0/any char)"
   - Read user choice
-  - If choice is not '0'  then
+  - If choice is  '0',repeat the process
+  - if choice is  any other character,terminate the program
     - Exit loop